RIT Tigers men's ice hockey: NCAA Division I

 During the off-season, the school was debating whether or not to hold a season for the 2020–2021 season.
 On November 10, 2020, the school decided to cancel the season due to the pandemic.
 This prompted the team to issue a statement on Twitter showing an inconsistency (RIT plans to have a 12% increase in in-person learning next semester) as well as the fact that the season was to start in between semesters creating a comfortable bubble.
 Seven days later, the school reconsidered and declared that the season was set to move forward.
 The season got underway November 27 against Clarkson with RIT coming out victorious 8–5 in front of zero fans.
 This season also marked the debut of the Long Island University Sharks which RIT hosted and split the series.
 RIT finished the abridged season with a record of 9–9–2 and made an early exit from the playoffs getting swept by Canisius.

+The Tigers finished 2021–22 season in fourth place in the AHA, followed by a 2–1 series victory in the quarterfinals at home against Sacred Heart.
+The Tigers lost their semifinals matchup against Air Force in Utica.

-The 2022-23 season saw the Tigers win their first Atlantic Hockey Association Regular Season Championship since the 2010-11 season.
-The Tigers began the year strong, with highlights including their 8-5 defeat of Union during the Brick City Homecoming Game (also the team's first victory over the Dutchmen), and an 8-game win streak.
-As a result of their strong play, the Tigers found themselves nationally ranked in both the USCHO Poll and the USA Today Hockey Poll (peaking at #18 in both).
+The 2022–23 season saw the Tigers win their first Atlantic Hockey Association Regular season Championship since the 2010–11 season.
+The Tigers began the year strong, with highlights including their 8–5 defeat of Union during the Brick City Homecoming Game (also the team's first victory over the Dutchmen), and an 8-game win streak.
+As a result of their strong play, the Tigers found themselves nationally ranked in both the USCHO Poll and the USA Today Hockey Poll (peaking at No. 18 in both).
 However, the end of the regular season saw the Tigers slide, dropping out of the USCHO and USA Today rankings and winning only 4 of their final 9 contests.
-Despite this, the Tigers finished with a record of 22-11-1 (18-7-1 in conference play), their most wins since their 2009-10 season, and clinched the first seed in the Atlantic Hockey Playoffs.
+Despite this, the Tigers finished with a record of 22–11–1 (18–7–1 in conference play), their most wins since their 2009–10 season, and clinched the first seed in the Atlantic Hockey playoffs.
+The Tigers swept the eighth seed Mercyhurst Lakers in the Atlantic Hockey Quarterfinals best-of-three series, but were upset in the Semifinals by the seventh seed Holy Cross Crusaders, losing that series 2–1.
+Four of the six members of the season's Atlantic Hockey's All-Conference First Team were RIT Tigers; forward Carter Wilke, defensemen Gianfranco Cassaro and Aiden Hansen-Bukata, and goaltender Tommy Scarfone.